Adhesion differentials control the rheology of biomimetic emulsions: Results

-To understand what else might cause the observed drift in yielding behavior, we noted that, in the simulations, the T1 cutoff $\ell_{\rm T1}$ strongly affected the yielding behavior (Fig.~S12).
+To understand what else might cause the observed shift in yielding behavior, we noted that, in the simulations, the T1 cutoff $\ell_{\rm T1}$ strongly affected the yielding behavior (Fig.~S12).
 While this parameter is not substantially tuned by adhesion (see previous paragraph), it is expected that the barrier towards T1 transitions depends on the packing fraction $\phi$, i.e.\ the area fraction of oil within the emulsion.
 Indeed, for a lower packing fraction, one would expect the droplets to rearrange more easily.
-To relate the T1 cutoff and packing fraction, Princen considered the triangular regions of continuous phase where three droplets meet (Fig.~\ref{fig:Fig4}E) \cite{Princen1983}.
-Assuming that droplets would rearrange when two triangular regions meet at the edge of the contact, he found:
+To relate the T1 cutoff and packing fraction, Princen considered the triangular regions of continuous phase where three droplets meet (blue regions in Fig.~\ref{fig:Fig4}B inset) \cite{Princen1983}.
+He found: